agconti/KaggleAux/README.md

 ##AGC_KaggleAux
-A module of auxiliary functions to aid competitors in Kaggle competitions.
-You may use these functions only in accordance with the included license.
+A module of statistical tools as auxiliary functions to aid Data Science competitors in Kaggle Competitions.

 Functions include: